Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Healthy whole plant fats add flavor to our meals and are another key component to shutting off our hunger cues after meals to stop us from snacking all day.
 These whole plant fats also help balance blood sugar and reduce the “bad” LDL cholesterol reducing our risk of heart disease and diabetes.
 Essential plant fats like flax seed, chia seeds, and walnuts are rich in omega-3 fats known to decrease inflammation in the body.
 Flaxseed add bonus health benefits by being high in soluble fiber to reduce cholesterol, support a health gut.
 Flax also contains lignans shown to prevent cancers such as breast cancer.
 Add one more point to Your Score eating healthy whole plant fats to your meals.

-How many servings of healthy plant fats and omega-3's do you eat daily?
+How many servings of healthy plant fat and omega-3's do you eat daily?

 Nuts double count toward daily servings healthy plant fats and the daily serving of nuts.
 Soybeans, edamame and tofu double count as daily serving of essential omega-3 fat and count toward the daily servings of beans.